 We also conduct business with Keylink International (B.V.I.)
 Inc. and its subsidiaries and affiliates ("Keylink").
 Keylink is our 5% joint venture partner in our Shanghai assembly and test facilities.
 We sell products to, and purchase inventory from, companies owned by Keylink.
-We sold products to companies owned by Keylink, totaling 1%, 1% and 3% of net sales for each of the years ended December 31, 2015, 2014 and 2013.
+We sold products to companies owned by Keylink, totaling approximately 1% of net sales for each of the years ended December 31, 2016, 2015 and 2014.
 In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to, Keylink.
 We also pay a consulting fee to Keylink.
-The aggregate amounts for these consulting services for the years ended December 31, 2015, 2014 and 2013 were approximately \$18 million, \$19 million and \$17 million, respectively.
-In addition, Chengdu Ya Guang Electronic Company Limited ("Ya Guang") is our 5% joint venture partner in our two Chengdu assembly and test facilities, however, we have no material transactions with Ya Guang.
+The aggregate amounts paid to Keylink for the years ended December 31, 2016, 2015 and 2014 were approximately \$16.1 million, \$17.9 million and \$19.4 million, respectively.
+In addition, Chengdu Ya Guang Electronic Company Limited ("Ya Guang") is our 5% joint venture partner in our two Chengdu assembly and test facilities; however, we have no material transactions with Ya Guang.